 Along with swimming, snorkeling is a great activity to do here.
 Fishing, boating, parasailing, kayaking, and much more can fill your days at Siesta Key.

-Distance from Disney: 108 miles, just under two hours
+Distance from Disney: 108 miles, just under two hours, Gulf of Mexico

 For our final place on the Gulf of Mexico side, we have our quiet relaxing place, Anna Maria Island!
 No high rises, no heavy traffic, no getting somewhere fast because you are officially on “island time” when you go to Anna Maria Island!
 This is a beautiful 7-mile barrier island.